briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Cloud-specific Vulnerabilities
 - DDoS attacks
 - Weak or faulty authentications
-- Faulty configurations putting data at risk
+- Faulty configurations putting data at risk (directory traversal)
 - Taking advantaged of unpatched systems

     #### Common Attacks
     - Web app attacks
     - XSS
     - <u>Out of bounds write</u>: writing to unauthorized memory areas
     - SQL injections

 # Supply Chain Vulnerabilities
 - These vulnerabilities are any weak points within the entire supply chain process.
 Either when getting raw materials, dealing with consumers and every step in between.

     #### Vulnerabilities
     - Service providers
         - Service providers can be network, utility, office cleaning, payroll/accounting, cloud services, system administration, etc.
+            ### Protection
-    - Audits should be conducted in order to ensure security
+            - Audits should be conducted often for protection
     - Hardware providers
         - The hardware itself could be compromised
+            ### Protection
-    - Use small suppliers that you trust
-    - Have strict control over policies and procedures
+            - Use small suppliers that you trust and/or have strict control over policies and procedures
     - Cisco products
         - Since everything runs through switches and routers, Cisco products have been copied and sold.
 These products are counterfeit
     - Software providers
         - Installing any type of software is risky
+            ### Protection
             - Digital signatures should be confirmed during installation
             - Even open source software isn't 100% safe

 # Misconfiguration Vulnerabilities
-#### Vulnerabilities
-- Not configuring any or the right permissions (open permissions )
+- Not configuring any or the right permissions
+    - Not configuring a password when logging when using a service
 - Unsecured admin accounts
     - Being able to access accounts easily
+        ### Protection
+        - Use sudo or su command to disable direct login to root accounts
+        - Ensure there few accounts with root account access
 - Insecure protocols
     - Using the insecure protocols (i.e. HTTP) and not the secure ones (i.e. HTTPS)
+        ### Protection
+        - Use packet captures to view everything sent over the network

 - Using default settings

 - Open ports and services
+    - When using a service on a network, it will open ports thus port management is important
+     ### Protection
+     - Always test and audit to limit number of open ports

 # Mobile Device Vulnerabilities